-Angela McInnes is a reporter for CBC London.
-She's also filed for CBC Windsor and Halifax.
-She has a particular interest in stories touching on environment, poverty and mental health.
+Angela McInnes is a radio and digital reporter for CBC London.
 You can reach her at firstname.lastname@example.org.

 Latest from Angela McInnes

 London's getting funnier with new 3-day comedy festival